john112732/CSCI3100_Group41-T4T/README.md

 money" shopping mode.

 ## Implementation
-In this project, our group decided to use C language for implementation.
+In this project, our group decided to use C language for implementation.<br/>
-For stage 2 - Initial Code, please check the file "Group 41 Project Initial Code.c".
+For stage 2 - Initial Code, we are using mySQL and PHP to implement the application.

 ## Key Dates
 Phase 1 (Due on 13/3/2020) : Project Design Document<br/>